 (b) Non-intravenous parenteral; or

 Training in intravenous conscious sedation qualifies the permit holder to administer any route of conscious sedation.
-Didactic and clinical training shall conform to the principles in part one or part three of the American dental association's "Guidelines for Teaching the Comprehensive Control of Anxiety and Pain in Dentistry", with clinical experience commensurate with the intended route of administration; or
+Didactic and clinical training shall conform to the principles in the "Guidelines for Teaching Pain Control and Sedation to Dentists and Dental Students" as adopted by the October 2007 American dental association house of delegates, with clinical experience commensurate with the intended route of administration; or

 (2) Has satisfactorily completed an accredited post-doctoral training program which included conscious sedation training equivalent to paragraph (B)(1) of this rule; or

-(4) Has a properly equipped facility(s), whether fixed, mobile, or portable, in which the permit holder agrees to have available and utilize adequate monitoring, personnel, emergency equipment and drugs as recommended in the American dental association's "Guidelines for the Use of Conscious Sedation, Deep Sedation and General Anesthesia for Dentists" and/or the American academy of pediatric dentistry "Guidelines for the Elective Use of Conscious Sedation, Deep Sedation and General Anesthesia in Pediatric Patients"; and
+(4) Has a properly equipped facility(s), whether fixed, mobile, or portable, in which the permit holder agrees to have available and utilize adequate monitoring, personnel, emergency equipment and drugs as recommended in the "Guidelines for the Use of Sedation and General Anesthesia by Dentists" as adopted by the October 2007 American dental association house of delegates; and

 (5) At the time of application maintains successful completion of an advanced cardiac life support course, or its age appropriate equivalent; and